 How to identify the device without a driver

 If you right-click on a driver, you wish to find a driver for and left-click on ‘Properties’.
 You can click on the ‘Details’ tab to find out more about the hardware component.

 Left-click on the combo box under ‘Property’ and left-click on Hardware Ids.
 Some values will be listed under the Value box.

 Take note of the DEV number and copy it (right-click & copy) to do the following search in Google:

-Type ‘driver’ (without quotes) and then a space and paste the hardware DEV number.
+Type ‘driver’ (without quotes) and then add a space and paste the hardware DEV number.
 Complete the Google search.

 You will notice that your DEV number will appear in some results.
 Click on the results, starting with the top one.
 Continue to do this until you come across some information about the type of device associated with that DEV number.

 Once you have identified what it is, do another search for the hardware description you found.
 You can first try the manufacturer’s website to find a driver.
 If you don’t have any luck, continue onto other websites to find a driver.

 Be careful of websites that look spammy.
 They want you to install other programs to maintain your drivers or keep them updated, etc. Stay away.
 They aren’t going to be of any help.

 The icon will look like a screen with a magnifying glass over it.

 Access to the Device Manager allows you to improve communication between the operating system and your computer’s hardware.

 So you are able to make use of every hardware component as you are meant to.

 If you are unable to get the drivers necessary for your hardware, it’s time to upgrade the component.

 Unfortunately, this is the nature of computing and it requires spending some money to get it right.

 I hope you never have to run into such an issue.
 Good luck getting your drivers working and up to date.